|Code||Course Title / Description|

 |MUSC111||Music Theory I 3 credits|

 Building a foundation of diatonic harmonic vocabulary.
 Introduction to part-writing.
-Students are encouraged to take MUSC114 - Music Skills I - Music Skills I concurrently.
 This course is designed for students who have a basic knowledge of music notation, scales, intervals, and chords.
-Fall semester.

 |MUSC112||Music Theory II 3 credits|

-Continuation of MUSC111 - Music Theory I - Music Theory I. Melodic analysis and reduction.
-Students are encouraged to take MUSC115 - Music Skills II - Music Skills II concurrently.
-Spring semester
+Continuation of MUSC111 - Music Theory I - Music Theory I. Melodic analysis and reduction, analysis of musical phrases and form.

 |MUSC114||Music Skills I 2 credits|